CarbonFlora/robusta/readme.md

 - Fence System
 In addition to the constraint system, have it so arcs and lines must be between two points.
 This is called the fence system as of now.

+---

 ## Bugs
 - On startup, using keys: [win + arrow keys] messes with the bevy focus system and app functionality is impacted.
 This is an upstream issue.
 - With [select nothing deselect all] on, clicking on the cadpanel deselects all even though the settings are changed.

+## QOL Features
+- Impliment a fuzzy-finder to the RTerm and its dictionary.
+- Icons to the constraints on the ribbon.
+- Similar to how helix/vim gives context clues on what mode you are in, give clues to what you are doing.
+Might be a good design philosophy where you are able to determine what is going on based on a screenshot alone.